Laxmikant Sharma

-Laxmikant Sharma (24 January 1960– May 31, 2021) was an Indian politician.
+Laxmikant Sharma (24 January 1960– May 31, 2021)he is MLA on sironj seat in Madhya Pradesh from 1993 to 2013 from Bjp he is also a cabinet minister in Madhya Pradesh was an Indian politician.

 Biography

 Sharma was a member of the Madhya Pradesh Legislative Assembly elected from Sironj.

 During the Vyapam investigation he was placed in judicial custody.
 He served as minister for Education of Madhya Pradesh and leader of Bharatiya Janata Party.

 He was one of the accused in the Vyapam scam.